verbjs/verb/packages/server/README.md

   <h1>Verb</h1>
 </div>

-A blazingly fast HTTP server framework for TypeScript and Bun, designed to outperform other servers with zero compromises on developer experience.
+A blazingly fast HTTP server library for TypeScript and Bun, designed to outperform other servers with zero compromises on developer experience.

 ## ⚡ Key Features